haiwen/seafile-admin-docs/manual/deploy/oauth.md

 The key part `id` stands for an unique identifier of user in Github, this tells Seafile which attribute remote resoure server uses to indentify its user.
 The value part  `True` stands for if `email`  required by Seafile.

 On the other hand, since 11.0 version, Seafile use `uid` as the external unique identifier of the user.
-Different OAuth systems have different attributes, which may be: `id` or `uid` or `username`, etc.  And the `email`  config will be deprecated.
-If you config both, Seafile gives priority to using `uid`.
+Different OAuth systems have different attributes, which may be: `id` or `uid` or `username`, etc.  And the id/email config `id: (True, email)`  will be deprecated.
+Please use  `id: (True,uid)`  If you config both, Seafile gives priority to using id/uid.

 #### Sample settings for Google